slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 IgnoreRhosts no
 ```

+Next, ensure that host_keys on all resources have the correct permissions,
+and that

 Since pods are ephemeral, keys from the host system should be passed
 into the container using a secret.
 This will ensure that trust is not broken
 when pods are replaced.

-**Filesystem Distribution**

-Resource management for Open OnDemand also requires that the backend
-resources be
+This script will generate a secret containing all
+host keys on the OnDemand server (Note: make sure to keep these values
+consistent with the values.yaml file).

 ```bash
 #!/bin/bash